August 1st 2020

 Daniel O'Shaughnessy, nutritional therapist

 "I couldn't be without my Instant Pot, £100.05.
-It's a slow cooker and pressure cooker in one.
-There's usually a deal on these Amazon.
-They're a real life saver for batch cooking.
+It's a slow cooker and a pressure cooker in one.
+There's usually a deal on these on Amazon.
+They're a real lifesaver for batch cooking.
 Simply throw the ingredients in and let it do its magic.
 I tend to make broth in these as it comes out nice and rich but also makes good chilli and curry.
-It comes with a recipe book but many people have created their own recipe books just from using the instant pot alone."
+It comes with a recipe book but many people have created their own recipe books just from using the instant pot alone.

 "If I'm making herbal tea I always use my Breville Temperature Select Electric Kettle, £69, because it makes sure I don’t burn the leaves.
 Boiling water is too much for green tea, for which the optimal temperature is about 80 degrees celcius depending on the leaf.